Following Raf Simons' Exit, Calvin Klein Is Closing Its Ready-To-Wear Business

 Advertisement

 Though revenue was up ahead of Simons' arrival in 2016, more than 7% from the year before, it seems the brand's ready-to-wear business has always bled money.
-In 2018, PVH announced its pre-taxes and interest earnings fell to $121 million USD, from $142 million USD a year earlier, mostly due to increases in creative and marketing expenditures (ahem, Simons' vision).
-Total revenue rose to $2.52 billion USD, but did not meet analysts' estimate of $2.53 billion USD.
+In 2018, PVH announced its pre-taxes and interest earnings fell to $121 million, from $142 million a year earlier, mostly due to increases in creative and marketing expenditures (ahem, Simons' vision).
+Total revenue rose to $2.52 billion, but did not meet analysts' estimate of $2.53 billion.

 Advertisement